Kanban-Zai/kanban-zai-version-1.0/core.md

 Players clarify the goal and follow the Kanban-Zai process until their achieve the goal.
 Documenting deviations from process along the way.

+### CONTEXT

+This is a special setting.  it can be set to anything.
+Its default is "none".
+Context enables a shift in the interpretation of Kanban-Zai.
+Settings and norms may have context specific definitions based on this setting.
+To use context, define its values relative to your implementation and define those in the setting or norm decription.
+If a setting or norm has no related context it is valid in all contexts.

 ### CLAIMS

 Claims are something that an individual or team claim to be true about themselves.
 In version 2.0 of the core, the only